Conservation and restoration of panel paintings: Integrated pest management

-Integrated Pest Management policies are created to reduce or limit any problems relating to pests damaging objects within collections.
-Basic concepts discussed in Integrated Pest Management Policies include restricting food and sugary drink consumption in exhibition, storage areas and surrounding areas along with maintaining cleanliness in exhibition and storage areas.
-As noted, storage also comes into play when it comes to pest management, climate control, assessment of HVAC systems, and contamination due to exposure.
+Integrated pest management policies are created to reduce or limit any problems relating to pests damaging objects within collections.
+Basic elements of IPM policies include restricting food and sugary drink consumption in exhibition, storage, and surrounding areas and maintaining cleanliness in exhibition and storage areas.
+Storage is also important when it comes to pest management, climate control, assessment of HVAC systems, and contamination due to exposure.

 Handling

-Prior to any handling, an examination of the work should be completed, including looking for signs of weakened structure and material stability.
-Both the painting and the space to which it is being transferred should be measured.
+Prior to any handling, an examination of the work should be completed, looking for signs of weakened structure and material stability.
+Both the painting, and the space to which it is being transferred, should be measured.
 These notes should be shared with preparators, registrars, and curatorial staff.
 The recommended handling method for panel paintings is similar to that of canvas and other two-dimensional works.
 Conservators are the only persons that should touch the front or back of a painting.
 The panel should be held by the edges using nitrile gloves and carried with two hands or in tandem by two people, depending on size.
-Paintings should never be handled more than one at a time.
-The procedure includes planning the move, handling, and communication with staff.
+Multiple paintings should never be handled at the same time.
+The procedure includes planning the move, handling the painting and communicating with staff.
 Painting carts and other tools may be used, including a pallet jack or furniture dolly for moving a panel within a crate.
 The Metropolitan Museum of Art, the Canadian Conservation Institute, and the Australian Institute for the Conservation of Cultural Material provide general guidelines on proper care and handling.